Towards a Polycrisis Consciousness

 “This is not a sci-fi plot; it’s real life.
 Cyber-intelligence is taking over the world at an unstoppable rate.

-Keeping it under control is
+Keeping it under control is the issue of our time.”

 Some argue that technology is advancing at a dangerous rate- one we can’t keep up with.
 The increasingly lucrative industry of data mining has allowed social media platforms to create wickedly advanced algorithms that, instead of bringing users together, create unhealthy yet addicting spaces of division.
 Mass media often provides us with information that only confirms what we already believe, even if that means promoting fake news and misinformation.
 In addition to changing the model of warfare with developments like drones, lethal autonomous weapon systems, and weapons of mass destruction, AI’s ability to produce art, music, emotional writing, and other elements of human culture threatens the very essence of what makes us human.
 Publicly-accessible AI platforms allow ordinary people to easily generate harmful disinformation that can be used to support scams and propaganda that undermine entire political systems.
 Deep fake videos and voice-over audio technology pose a serious danger not only to democratic free-thinking and elections but to the very fabric of human civilization.
 The threat of losing our capacity to know the difference between what is real and fake is the paramount issue of our time.
 Without this, reality may become so distorted, we cannot effectively work towards solving any of the issues on this list.